sez11a/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 Imagine you have 100 sports articles and 100 tech articles.
 In previous versions of Liferay you'd need to create a (display?) page for each article to show it.
 Now with only one sports page and one tech page, you can show all articles in a consistent way.

 This feature is used in search results, in related assets and in asset publishers.
+For more information on Liferay's Display Pages, see Chapter 5.

 **Related Assets:** enables you to connect any number of assets within a site or across the portal, even if they don't share any tags and aren't in the same category.
 You can connect your content to a Blogs Entry, Message Boards Message, Web Content, Calendar Event, Bookmarks Entry, Documents and Media Document, and a Wiki Page.